jmoyang/DATA310/project2.md

   <img src="best.png" width="750" height="405">

-  * Model 1 to Model 3 has the largest AUC of 0.616
+  * Model 1 (penalty of 0.0001) to Model 12 (penalty of 0.00137) had the largest Mean AUC value of 0.620, and as you can see from the graph, even though it is very slight, the graph begins to fall off from the 12th point.
+I beleieve this 12th model point is where irrelevent predictors are removed, becauase the AUC value begins to decrease.

 * Linear Regression Plot